Kishuna4/Streamlit-Python-Game/README.md

 # Streamlit - Python - Crime App - Project #1

 This is a simple browser app made using the Streamlit library in Python.
-It cna be used to evaluate the places locations within New York City which are most likely to expeience lofty crime rates.
+It can be used to evaluate the places locations within New York City which are most likely to experience lofty crime rates.